Genijarl/OpenSource/README.md

 We have used [Eelviny](https://github.com/Eelviny/nxt-python) nxt-python repository for installation and as a guideline throughout this school project so check it out for further information before continuing on this project.
 You will need to download a zip file from this repository.
+All modifying of these source codes fall under Eelviny's [License](https://github.com/Eelviny/nxt-python/blob/master/LICENSE)

+# Requirements

+- Windows 10 operating system
+- Bluetooth on your computer
+- Pybluez (see the installation guide below)
+- Python 2.7 (see the installation guide below)

 # Installation guide